 When can I do an FET cycle?

-Frozen embryos remain viable for an infinite amount of time after the initial freeze.
-You may choose to do an FET cycle following an unsuccessful fresh IVF cycle or after a successful fresh IVF cycle if you’re ready to expand your family.
+Frozen embryos remain viable well over 10 years or more after the initial freeze.
+You may choose to do an FET cycle following an unsuccessful fresh IVF cycle, as your initial transfer after freezing all of your embryos or you are turning after a successful fresh IVF cycle ready to expand your family.

 What are the success rates for frozen embryo transfers?

 The success rates of an FET cycle are at least comparable to fresh IVF cycles—and can often result in a higher success rate because of the opportunity to optimize the lining of the uterus before implantation, among other reasons.
 Both fresh and frozen cycles have the same primary indicator for success: the maternal age at the time of embryo freezing.
 Many patients wait several years between the initial freeze of their embryos and attempting a subsequent FET cycle.
 Any patient, no matter the amount of time between embryo freezing and thawing, can expect nearly the same potential for success as they experienced with the fresh IVF cycle that the frozen embryos came from.

 Women 35 years and younger have over a 60 percent chance of pregnancy per transfer.
 This rate declines as the maternal age at the time of the freeze increases.

 What is the cost of embryo cryopreservation and storage?

 For patients enrolled in our Shared Risk 100% Refund Program and Multi-Cycle Discount Program for IVF, the embryo cryopreservation and storage fees are included with your contract.
 The Shared Risk 100% Refund Program covers embryo storage fees throughout the term of the contract.
 In the Multi-Cycle Discount Program, the first year of embryo storage is included in the program fee.

 For patients paying the IVF global fees for treatment, the initial embryo cryopreservation and storage fees for the first year are due at the time of service, totaling $1,800.